2022 NCAA Division I Outdoor Track and Field Championships

 The 2022 NCAA Division I Outdoor Track and Field Championships was the 100th NCAA Division I Men's Outdoor Track and Field Championships and the 40th NCAA Division I Women's Outdoor Track and Field Championships held at Hayward Field in Eugene, Oregon on the campus of the University of Oregon.
 42 events (21 men's and 21 women's) were contested from Wednesday, June 8 until Saturday, June 11, starting with the men's decathlon and ending with the women's 4 × 400-meter relay.
 Men's events were held on Wednesday and Friday, and women's events were held on Thursday and Saturday, with the exception of the men's decathlon which extended from Wednesday into Thursday and the women's heptathlon which began on Friday and ended on Saturday.

 Streaming and television coverage

-In the USA, the event was broadcast on ESPN2, ESPN3, and ESPNU.
+In the US, the event was broadcast on ESPN2, ESPN3, and ESPNU.